Wasiq Khan

-Wasiq Khan is an Indian production designer and art director, who works in Bollywood.
+Wasiq Khan (1975 - 5 May 2025) was an Indian production designer and art director, who works in Bollywood.
 He has two daughters.
 He is known for his gritty realism in Anurag Kashyap's films such as That Girl in Yellow Boots (2011) and Gangs of Wasseypur (2012), and Masala films such as Dabangg (2010), Raanjhanaa (2013), and Goliyon Ki Raasleela Ram-Leela (2013) directed by Sanjay Leela Bhansali.

 Early life and background

 Khan was brought up in Delhi, his father was an engineer by profession.
 He graduated from Faculty of Fine Arts at Jamia Millia Islamia University in Delhi in 1996.
 During his college days, he met Samir Chanda during a shoot of Ketan Mehta's film Sardar (1993).

 Career

 After completing his graduation in 1996, Khan left for Mumbai with a business card of Samir Chanda.
 However unable to contact Chanda, he managed to get a job as a backdrop painter with art director Ratnakar Phadke at Kamalistan Studios.
 After a few months, he did meet Chanda, who hired him as an assistant for the production of Tamil period drama, Iruvar (1997), which was directed by Mani Ratnam and Hari-Bhari (2000) directed by Shyam Benegal.
 Chanda is known for his realism in films like Dil Se..
 (1998), Guru (2007), Omkara (2006) and Rang De Basanti (2006).

 In 1999, Chanda recommended his name to Anurag Kashyap for Last Train to Mahakali, a 1999 television short film for Star Bestsellers series on Star Plus.
 This became Khan's first break as an independent production designer.
 Next he worked, Matrubhoomi (2003).
 He also worked in Kashyap's directorial debut, Paanch which was made in 2003, however never got released.
 Subsequently, he worked with Kashyap's noir-influenced films, Black Friday (2004) set in the 1993 Bombay bombings, No Smoking (2007), Gulaal (2009), That Girl in Yellow Boots (2010), however it was his work in Gangs of Wasseypur (2012), that got him recognition.
 Though, he didn't work on Kashyap's Dev.D (2009), Khan work collaboration with Kashyap has played a key role in establishing the distinctive visual language of Kashyap's films.